greggill7/PENTrack/README.md

 Plots the vector field from BFCut.out.
 Use [--help] for optional arguments

-### plotSnap.py

-Makes and saves multiple images quantifying polarization over time of a population of neutrons in neutronsnapshot.out files.
-Use [--help] for optional arguments

 ### plotSpin.py

 Plots a variety of things using neutronspin.out files.
+Use [--help] for optional arguments.

+### plotTrack.py

+Plots a variety of things using neutrontrack.out files.
 Use [--help] for optional arguments.

 Helper Scripts